 - Manage several programs affecting the campus community: records management, compliance, Title IX, and Minors on Campus.

-- The Office of Legal Affairs serves as Georgia College’s liaison to the Board of Regent's legal staff and the Georgia Attorney General’s office.
+- The Office of Legal Affairs serves as Georgia College’s liaison to the University System of Georgia's Office of Legal Affairs and the Georgia Attorney General’s office.
 Please do not contact these offices without first consulting the Office of Legal Affairs.

 If a legal issue arises as part of your job at Georgia College, please contact the Office of Legal Affairs as soon as possible.